LightDestory/AzerothCoreAdmin/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report an issue
-about: Create a report to help us improve
+about: Create a bug report to fix an existing issue.
+title: ''
+labels: 'bug'
+assignees: ''

 ---
-**NOTE**
-Please make sure you are using the latest release before submitting a bug report!

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+**Thank you in advance for the feedback!** Please read through the template below and answer all relevant questions.
+Your additional work here is greatly appreciated and will help to respond as quickly as possible.
+To avoid duplicates, please search existing Issues before submitting one here.

+### Description

-A clear and concise description of what you expected to happen.
+> Provide a clear and concise description of the issue, including what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**AzerothCoreAdmin Information**
- - Revision number: '...'

-**Additional context**
-Add any other context about the problem here.
+### Reproduction

+> Detail the steps taken to reproduce this error, what was expected, and whether this issue can be reproduced consistently or if it is intermittent.
+>
+> Where applicable, please include:
+>
+> - Code sample to reproduce the issue
+> - Log files (redact/remove sensitive information)
+> - Application settings (redact/remove sensitive information)
+> - Screenshots

+### Environment

+> If the context needs them, please provide the following:

+- **Type and Version of your Operation System:**
+- **Version of the affected software:**
+- **Other relevant information such as module, plugin and so on:**